 Enfranchisement shifted the median voter and led to increased household electrification rates during the first period of democratic local government in South Africa.
 For the years 1996-2001, we estimate an average increase in the share of municipal households with electricity access of between 3 and 6 percentage points per standard deviation of enfranchisement.
-Taking the most conservative lowerbound estimate from our main results, the average share of newly enfranchised voters in the municipal electorate, 82%, implies an increase in the share of electrified households by 16 percentage points.
+Taking the most conservative lower bound estimate from our main results, the average share of newly enfranchised voters in the municipal electorate, 82%, implies an increase in the share of electrified households by 16 percentage points.
 The effect is largest in municipalities with higher shares of black voters, who had the greatest electrification backlog.
+Our analysis also shows how covariates, including the constant, with the Eskom indicator.
+The results reported here are substantively the same whether we do this or not.

-Our analysis also shows how party politics mediated the effect of enfranchisement.
+party politics mediated the effect of enfranchisement.
 ANC core constituencies supplied by Eskom saw the largest gains.
 However, the partisan composition of the local council made no difference in areas with municipal distributors.
-This suggests that the median voter logic is strong enough to drive even a party such as the NP-which had previously denied voting rights to the nonwhite population-to expand services to the newly enfranchised.
+This suggests that the median voter logic is strong enough to drive even a party such as the NP - which had previously denied voting rights to the non-white population - to expand services to the newly enfranchised.
 Hence, the effect of democratization on basic services depends on the national government's ability to influence distribution at the local level.

-These results extend the literature on democracy and public service delivery.21 Compared with existing literature, our analysis establishes analytically separate effects of franchise extension and changes in partisan representation: not only does it matter that more people receive the right to vote but, depending on institutional responsibility for delivery, it also matters which party they vote for.
-This is a valuable first step in addressing the "compound treatment" problem in cross-national work on this topic, although we acknowledge that there are other dimensions of democratization that we leave unexplored.22 Moreover, by directly measuring service delivery outcomes (using two independent data sources), our analysis focuses on the ultimate outcome of interest: whether people's lives were actually affected.
-This is essential for assessing the implications of democracy for the poor in contexts in which resource allocation is
+These results extend the literature on democracy and public service delivery.22 Compared with existing literature, our analysis establishes analytically separate effects of franchise extension and changes in partisan representation: not only does it matter that more people receive the right to vote but, depending on institutional responsibility for delivery, it also matters which party they vote for.
+This is a valuable first step in addressing the "compound treatment" problem in cross-national work on this topic, although we acknowledge that there are other dimensions of democratization that we leave unexplored.23 Moreover, by

-^{21.} In addition to work cited earlier, Martinez-Bravo et al. (2012) and Zhang et al. (2004) show that the introduction of local elections in Chinese municipalities led to an increase in public good provision.
+22 In addition to work cited earlier, Martinez-Bravo et al. (2012) and Zhang et al. (2004) show that the introduction of local elections in Chinese municipalities led to an increase in public good provision.
 Skoufias et al. (2014) study the impact of direct elections in Indonesian municipalities.
 Olken (2010) provides experimental evidence that participatory, rather than representative, democracy in Indonesian villages led to higher voter satisfaction with development projects.
 The responsiveness of elected leaders also depends on the circulation of newspapers and, more generally, an informed electorate (Besley and Burgess 2002).

-^{22.} One important dimension is the protection of individual rights.
-After 1994, and especially after the adoption of a new constitution in 1996, the nonwhite population could use new freedoms and increased protection of their personal rights to form interest groups and put pressure on administrations and providers.
-Nonelectoral channels are outside the scope of our work, but we acknowledge that they might have played a role in shaping patterns of electrification.
+One important dimension is the protection of individual rights.
+After 1994, and especially after the adoption of a new constitution in 1996, the non-white population could use new freedoms and increased protection of their personal rights to form interest groups and put pressure on administrations and providers.
+Non-electoral channels are outside the scope of our work but we acknowledge that they might have played a role in shaping patterns of electrification.